AxinitM/ODC-Random-quotes-generator/README.md

 If the API returns a request limit exceeded message, the quote text changes to inform about the need to purchase a key or wait 30 seconds.
 For better readability, this message is displayed using the main font (var(--mainFontFamily)).

-The page is adapted for screens 470 pixels and smaller.
 ## Author

 [Andrei Martinenko](https://github.com/AxinitM)